SIS-data-analysis/10-markdown-slides/README.md

 - Yihui Xi has great stuff on all things markdown.
 [Chs 4 and 7 on presentations](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html) are good for this week.
 - *Make sure you have access to your Presentation 1 materials.* We'll work on rebuilding those presentations in markdown.

+## Examples for our consideration
+- `downcuteEX.html` shows the `downcute` document and serves as a nice bridge from last week to this week
+- `xaringanINFO.html` shows the `xaringan` format
+- See [my book presentation repository](https://github.com/austin-hart-pols/qualitycontrol) for a customized `xaringan` example.

 ## Assessment
 - Presentation 2: submit electronically via Canvas April 7.